bdoghomieg123/MK11PremiumStore-Moderator-bot/README.md

 # TODO #

+- Use variables to define the praw.ini authentication fields so that a user may run this bot from an EXE file (expected to be implemented by or in release v1.0).

 - Utilize characters.txt for reading usernames.
 (File not yet in use.
 It just exists in the repo for the future.)

 - ~~Fix issue where bot only replies a certain percentage of the time~~

-- Work out solution to issue where a false positive will ensue if two different characters are mentioned in one comment
+- ~~Work out solution to issue where a false positive will ensue if two different characters are mentioned in one comment~~ Issue fixed by implementing a format for the moderators of the subreddit to use which the bot will search for.
+Instead of just a character name, the bot will now search for "New kontent on:" Followed by the character name.

 # Moderator bot for MK11PremiumStore #